zhSHUVO/shop-dash/README.md

 -   Adding products to the cart
 -   Placing orders with user details
 -   Admin dashboard for managing products

+## One Unresolved Issue

+As I have implemented private protected route using nextAuth, there is a problem.
+When you login and want to go to "Dashboard" nextAuth for some unknown reason can't validate your login and redireact you to login page again.
+To solve this, you don't need to login again, please reload the website and then try to go to "Dashboard".
+Now you'll be able to see "Dashboard".

 ## Technologies Used